KennetSanchez/jfx-school-manager/jfx-school-manager/README.md

+# School manager

 ## What is School Manager?

 School Manager is a software that aims to help schools to keep student lists in a virtual way, to reduce unnecessary paper consumption; improve efficiency in the control of tuition; and facilitate the search for information in the system on registered students.

 ## Personalization

-To customize the institutional icon, it is necessary to replace the "institutionLogo" file in the "icons" folder with the icon of the new logo, which must have the same name.
+All the icons can be customized by adding the new icon to the folder "icons", and renaming it with the same name than the older one

 ## Development environment